 You may also like: Meet the 6 Richest Self-Made Women In the World

 Many had tried to build flying machines before.
-Even the 15th century Italian inventor and all-around genius Leonardo da Vinci had designed a few.
+Even the 15th-century Italian inventor Leonardo da Vinci had designed a few.

-And by the 19th century other European inventors had succeeded in flying with gliders, which have wings and use wind currents in order to stay up in the sky.
+And by the 19th century, other European inventors had succeeded in flying with gliders.
+Those are devices that have wings and make use of wind currents to stay up in the sky.

 But no one had yet built a machine that could fly on its own, propelled by an engine.
 Enter the Wright brothers from Ohio.

-They duo payed attention to the experiments that had been done before them, including the use of ‘wind tunnels,’ a contraption that allows to experiment with flying devices while being safely on the ground.
+The duo was aware of the experiments that had been done before them.
+They even knew about ‘wind tunnels,’ a contraption that allows experimenting with flying devices while being safely on the ground.

-The brainy brothers, Wilbur and Orville, built their own updated wind tunnel and a succession of gliders, which they fine-tuned with each attempt.
+The brainy brothers, Wilbur and Orville, built their own updated wind tunnel.
+And also built a succession of gliders, which they fine-tuned after each attempt.
+They all flew successfully.

-Now was the time to add an engine and propellers to their glider so it could fly all on its own.
-The brothers were not the only ones trying to build an airplane, either.
-But it was the Wrights that accomplished it first.
+Now was the time to create a machine that could fly on its own.
+For that, the brothers needed to add an engine and propeller to their glider.
+And they were not the only ones trying to build the first airplane, either.
+They had plenty of competition in the US and Europe.
+But it was the Wrights who accomplished it first.

-While the Europeans were developing powerful engines that turned out to be too heavy to take off, the Wrights cleverly decided to use the minimum horse power needed to actually fly.
+The Europeans were developing powerful engines that turned out to be too heavy to take off.
+While the Wrights cleverly decided to use the minimum horsepower needed to fly.
 That meant their engine was smaller and lighter.

 Their airplane took off for the first time on December 17, 1903.
-It flew for 259 m (852 ft) thought the skies of Kitty Hawk, North Carolina.
+It flew for 259 m (852 ft) through the skies of Kitty Hawk, North Carolina.

 Human aviation had been born.

-Soon, Raytheon filed for a patent for a device which cooked foods with microwaves, a type of radiation.
-They began commercializing the ovens, and since they first ones were big and expensive, they sold them to restaurants.
+Soon, Raytheon filed for a patent for a device that cooked foods with microwaves, a type of radiation.
+They began commercializing the ovens.
+And since the first ones were big and expensive, they sold them to restaurants.

-A decade before, Westinghouse, the home appliance giant, had also successfully experimented with cooking food rapidly, but they had used radio waves -not microwaves-, and their experiments had not come to much.
+A decade before, Westinghouse, the home appliance giant, had also successfully experimented with cooking food rapidly.
+But they had used radio waves -not microwaves- to do it, and their experiments had not come to much.

-Nowadays 90% of US household have microwave ovens.
+Nowadays, 90% of US households have microwave ovens.
 And all the frozen-food fans have Percy Spencer to thank.

-The internet was born due to the collaboration of various countries, mainly the US, UK, Germany, and France.
-Scientists from those countries exchanged ideas back and forth for years.
+The internet was born due to the collaboration of various countries.
+Scientists from the US, UK, Germany, and France exchanged ideas back and forth for years.

 Yet, the first actual network which connected several computers was the ARPANET, funded by the US Department of Defense.
-Before that, each computer lived in its own isolated world.
+Before Arpa, each computer lived in its own isolated world.

-On October 29, 1969 two computers, each the size of a house, were connected to the ARPANET and were able to communicate to one another.
-One was in UCLA, the other in Stanford.
+On October 29, 1969, two computers, each the size of a house, were connected to the ARPANET.
+And they were able to communicate with one another.
+One was at UCLA, the other at Stanford.
 Both universities are located in California.
-The UCLA computer sent the message “Login”, but its Stanford counterpart crashed and only received ‘Lo.’
-Nevertheless, that first attempt worked and in the following years the system evolved.
+The UCLA computer sent the message ‘Login,’ but its Stanford counterpart crashed and only received ‘Lo.’
+Nevertheless, that first attempt worked, and in the following years, the system evolved.

-By the 1970’s several countries had their own mini-networks.
-France had the CYCLADES network which connected all the major computing centers of their country.
+By the 1970s, several countries had their own mini-networks.
+France had the CYCLADES network, which connected all the major computing centers of their country.
 While Germany had the HMI-NET2.
-But the computers of one network could not communicate with the computers of another.
+But the computers on one network could not communicate with the computers on another.

 American scientists Vinton Cerf and Robert Kahn came to the rescue.
-In the late 1970’s they developed a protocol, which allowed all computers of the world to connect with one another (the TCP/IP protocol, if you want to get technical).
+In the late 1970s, they developed a protocol that allowed all computers of the world to connect to one another (the TCP/IP protocol, to get technical).
 And with that, the internet was properly born.

 Home video games

 Eventually, the trio came up with a video game console nicknamed the Brown Box.
-The console had switches, which the gamer would toggle to play different sports -hockey, tennis, ski, volleyball, soccer, handball, ping-pong…-, or solve quizzes or mazes.
+The console had switches.
+The gamer could toggle them to play different sports -hockey, tennis, ski, volleyball, soccer, handball, ping-pong…-, or to solve quizzes or mazes.

-It went on to sell 130,000 units the first year.
+Magnavox sold 130,000 units in the first year.
 And as they say, the rest is history.

-The first computes were huge, weighed tons, and costed hundred of thousands of dollars.
-Furthermore, they required a group of engineers to make them work so only organizations and universities could afford them.
-Their pro was, of course, that they could made calculations that took humans hours to solve.
+The first computes were huge, weighed tons, and cost hundreds of thousands of dollars.
+Furthermore, they required a group of engineers to make them work.
+So only organizations and universities could afford them.
+Their pro was, of course, that in seconds, they could make calculations that took humans hours to solve.

-Then there was a breakthrough: someone invented the microprocessor.
-This tiny thing could perform the same processes, in a reduced space, that huge computers did.
+Then, there was a breakthrough: someone invented the microprocessor.
+This tiny thing could perform the same processes that huge computers did.

-So the US made the first personal computer while France created the first microprocessor-based one -which is more akin to our modern PCs.
+So the US made the first personal computer, while France created the first microprocessor-based one.
+The latter is more akin to our modern PCs.